Euphredes/Euphredes/README.txt

 a heist.

-Inside with: the white man made this: the founding fathers of America and
+Inside with: the white man made this: the Founding Fathers of America and
 Henry Ford.
 Mass communication is no excuse for not using what we know from
 World War II systems: communications,